nabihatahsin13/Opportix/README.md

 **In Opportix, Supabase is used for:**

-- Storing job listings, applications, and blog posts
+- Storing job listings and applications
 - Uploading and serving resume files